act-rules/act-rules.github.io/github-guidelines.md

   - 2 weeks for a new rule, or for major changes.
   - 1 week for smaller changes.
   - final call can be skipped for changes that do not change the meaning of the rule and don't change or remove test cases.
-- Review your own pull requests before you request changes
+- Review your own pull requests before you request changes.
 - Use the "reviewers wanted" label when the rule is ready for review.
 - For final calls, add the appropriate final call label, send an e-mail to the ACT-R mailing list, and remove the "reviewers wanted" label.